 Safe Return to Play

-The City of Hamilton welcomes the community back to our City-runmunicipal recreation programs and recreation facilities.
-We understand that returning to recreation activities may be a difficult decision for some.
+The City of Hamilton welcomes the community back to our municipal recreation programs and facilities.
 The measures below will be in place at all indoor recreation facilities to ensure the safe return of participants and staff to in person services.

 - Customer service counters equipped with plexi barriers

-- Face shields provided to employees providing customer service when plexi is not available
+- Eye protection to employees providing customer service when plexi is not available

 - Additional PPE and protocols during first aid administration

 - Program and room capacities reduced to ensure participants can maintain 2m distance

 - Programs and services instructed while maintaining 2m distance where possible